corbtastik/todos-api/README.md

 This API is part of the [Todo collection](https://github.com/corbtastik/todo-ecosystem) which are part of a larger demo set used in Cloud Native Developer Workshops.

 This example shows how easy it is to implement an API Microservice using Spring Boot.
 If you have zero to little experience with Spring Boot then this example is a good starting point for learning.
 The purpose is to implement an API backend for [Todo(s) UI](https://github.com/corbtastik/todos-ui).
-By default the API saves Todo(s) in a ``LinkedHashMap`` which is capped at 25.
+By default the API saves Todo(s) in a ``LinkedHashMap`` which is capped at 25 but Spring Boot Property management we can override at startup like so: ``--todos.api.limit=100``.

-**API Controller**
+### API Controller

 With ``@RestController`` and ``@RequestMapping`` annotations on a ``class`` we can encapsulates and provide context for an API.  ``TodoAPI`` maps http requests starting with `/todos` to CRUD methods implemented in this class.
 The [Todo(s) Data](https://github.com/corbtastik/todos-data) Microservice exposes a similar CRUD API but with zero code from us, it uses Spring Data Rest to blanket a Data Model with a CRUD based API.
 Check out that [repo](https://github.com/corbtastik/todos-data) for more information on Spring Boot with Spring Data Rest.